kkruecke/cplus-documentation/notes/value-categories.rst

     n = 1;
     m = n; // m and n are both lvalues. n undergoes lvalue-to-rvalue conversion.

 it is said to undergo **lvalue-to-rvalue** conversion.
+In ``m = n``,  **n** undergoes lvalue-to-rvalue conversion.
 When we talk about something being an lvalue, we are concerned with where the object lives, but when we only need to know the value it holds, we can view the object, the lvalue in this example, as an rvalue.

 lvalues and rvalues are relevant in contexts other than assignment.
 Take, for example, the binary operator +.
 It operands can be either rvalues or lvalues.